 EE SPEC 104 details our requirements for 48V and 24V Volt battery, charger and distribution systems.
-A battery sizing calculator is available, upon request, to assist the ICP in selection of SCADA battery system.
+48V systems are required in the South West, East Midlands and West Midlands areas, and 24V systems are required in South Wales.
+A battery sizing calculator is available (via the www.westernpower.co.uk website) to assist the ICP in selection of the 24V or 48V battery system.